Free CELPIP Reading Practice Test

 Read the following message

 I’m writing about the pilot schedule posted yesterday at the Granville Public Library.
-According to the poster, from October 7 to November 30, all weekday closing times will move from 9:00 p.m. to 7:00 p.m., and study rooms after 5:00 p.m. will require a $6 per hour reservation fee, paid online.
-I understand the need to manage costs and staffing, and I appreciate that this is a trial.
-However, I’m concerned that the combination of earlier closing and a new evening fee may unintentionally exclude the very people who rely on the library most after work and school.
+According to the notice, from October 7 to November 30, all weekday closing times will move from 9:00 p.m. to 7:00 p.m., and study rooms after 5:00 p.m. will require a $6 per hour reservation fee, payable through the online portal only.
+I understand the need to manage staffing costs during a trial period, and I recognise that the library is attempting to gauge whether evening demand justifies current operating hours.
+However, I am concerned that the combined effect of an earlier closure and a digital-payment-only fee may inadvertently deepen what researchers call the digital equity gap—the uneven ability of residents to participate in services that have moved exclusively online—among precisely the learners who depend on the library most after work and school.

-I’m not criticizing the need to experiment; I’m asking that the pilot measure the right outcomes.
-Could the branch keep two late evenings (e.g., Tue/Thu) until 9:30 p.m.?
-Or waive the evening room fee for students who show an upcoming exam date?
-Even a 15-minute grace period at closing would prevent the rush that sends people into the street mid-paragraph.
-I’m happy to volunteer on one late night to help with room checkouts if staffing is the issue.
+I am not questioning the need to experiment with operating models; I am asking that the pilot be designed to measure the right outcomes.
+Could the branch preserve two late evenings per week—Tuesdays and Thursdays until 9:30 p.m.—so that learners who finish work after 6:00 p.m. retain meaningful access?
+Alternatively, waiving the evening room fee for any patron who presents documentation of an upcoming language exam or academic assessment would address the cost barrier without eliminating the pilot’s revenue data.
+A 15-minute grace period at closing would prevent the abrupt departures that currently leave students mid-exercise in the lobby.
+I am willing to volunteer on one late evening per week to assist with room checkouts if staffing remains the central constraint.

 Sincerely,